 Working in the Public Interest Conference

 The WIPI Conference was founded by UGA Law Students in 2005.
 Kelly James, Rakesh Parekh, Heidi Taylor, and Vanessa Volz teamed up to develop a conference proposal.
 Dean Rebecca H. White of the UGA School of Law graciously offered to support the endeavor and WIPI was born.
 The first annual WIPI Conference was held in April of 2006, and former Senator John Edwards served as the inaugural keynote speaker.
-Our next conference met with equal success.
-The conference is now in its 8th year, and our panels are a reflection of issues in the national news as well as issues close to the hearts of students at Georgia Law.

 In 2007, the WIPI Executive Board established the Milner S. Ball Lifetime Achievement Award to honor practitioners that have dedicated their careers to public interest work.
 The award is named for Professor Ball, who founded UGA's Public Interest Practicum and inspired many UGA students to pursue their interests in public interest law.

 2009 - J.L.
 Chestnut, Civil Rights Advocate